William Chappell (dancer): Cinema

 Chappell played the part of the court painter Titorelli in Orson Welles' The Trial (1962 film), based on the Kafka novel of the same name (along with many of the other actors in the film, his voice was dubbed by Welles himself).

 Military service

-At the outbreak of war in 1939, he was the first male dancer to join, spending the duration of the war as a second lieutenant and entertaining the troops.
+At the declaration of war in 1939, Billy Chappell was the first male dancer to join up, spending the entire duration of the war up to the end of 1945 in uniform.